Bekim Kastrati

-Bekim Kastrati (born 25 March 1979) is an Albanian former professional footballer who played as a forward and spent the majority of his career in Germany.
+Bekim Kastrati (born 25 March 1979) is a former professional footballer who played as a forward and spent the majority of his career in Germany.
+Born in Yugoslavia, he represented Albania internationally.

 Club career

 Kastrati number of German clubs including Fortuna Düsseldorf, Eintracht Braunschweig and Borussia Mönchengladbach.
 He joined Bonn from Dynamo Dresden in January 2010 before switching to Wuppertaler SV Borussia in May.

 In January 2008, in a friendly between Fortuna Düsseldorf and Bayern Munich, Kastrati suffered a fractured testicle after colliding with Bayern's goalkeeper Bernd Dreher.
 He had to be brought to a hospital to undergo an emergency operation.

 International career

 Kastrati made his debut for the Albania national team in a March 2006 friendly match against Georgia in Tirana and earned a total of two caps, scoring no goals.
 His second and final international was a September 2006 European Championship qualification match against Romania.